-The Center for Folklife and Cultural Heritage (CFCH) and the Royal Textile Academy of Bhutan (RTA) have launched a three-year project to preserve and promote traditional textiles and sustain Bhutan’s hand loomed weaving traditions earlier this year.
+Earlier this year, the Center for Folklife and Cultural Heritage (CFCH) and the Royal Textile Academy of Bhutan (RTA) have launched a three-year project to preserve and promote traditional textiles and sustain Bhutan’s hand loomed weaving traditions.
 This project is the first to build on the CFCH and RTA memorandum of understanding, signed in 2016, which affirmed a shared vision and expressed mutual intention for future collaboration.

 RTA was established in 2005 as a nongovernmental, nonprofit organization under the royal patronage of Her Majesty Gyalyum Sangay Choden Wangchuck, Queen Mother of Bhutan, to preserve and sustain weaving traditions and textile arts.
 Its campus in the capital city of Thimpu currently hosts the Weaving Academy, a textile museum and adjoining conservation center.
 RTA also has plans to construct a cultural heritage center to more broadly support Bhutanese traditional arts.